bvramesh219/Practice/backbase/README.md

 ## Application Structure
 Basically this application have one main application

-** peach-tree-bank: ** This is main application where all the components and services has been used.
+**peach-tree-bank:** This is main application where all the components and services has been used.

-The above application uses below libraries
-** material: ** All material modules are imported here.
-By importing this module all material modules will available to application
+The above application uses below libraries **material:** All material modules are imported here.
+By importing this module all material modules will available to application.
-** models ** All reusable models/interfaces are available here.
+**models** All reusable models/interfaces are available here.
-** money-transfer** This is the money-transfer module where all components related to money transfer feature are grouped and available here
+**money-transfer** This is the money-transfer module where all components related to money transfer feature are grouped and available here.
-** shared ** This is shared library, where all reusable common components, services and utilities are available here.
+**shared** This is shared library, where all reusable common components, services and utilities are available here.

 The above structure is created with NRwl/ NX mono repo concept.
 By using NGRX state all the data that is required for application is centrally stored in store and components access through subscribers.